Satyam-git-dotcom/Chemical-Equipment-Parameter-Visualizer/README.md

 ---

-## Desktop Application Setup Instructions
+## 🖥️Desktop Application Setup Instructions

 Navigate to the desktop application directory and run: